Strike action by nurses, healthcare assistants (HCAs) and midwives who belong to the New Zealand Nurses Organisation (NZNO) union is now complete.

 - After-hours clinics are operating.

-How will the strike affect maternity services?
+How will the strikes affect maternity services?